wunderwuzzi23/blog/content/posts/2021/huskyai-using-azure-counterfit.md

     ]
 ---

-This post is part of a series about machine learning and artificial intelligence.
+This post is part of the [machine learning attack series](/blog/posts/2020/machine-learning-attack-series-overview/).

-* [Overview](/blog/posts/2020/machine-learning-attack-series-overview/): How Husky AI was built, threat modeled and operationalized
-* [Attacks](/blog/posts/2020/husky-ai-threat-modeling-machine-learning/): Some of the attacks I investigated and tried out

 It's been a while that I did a Husky AI and offensive machine learning related post.
 This weekend I had some time to try out [Counterfit](https://github.com/Azure/counterfit/wiki).
 My goal was to understand what Counterfit is, how it works, and use it to turn Shadowbunny into a husky.